 What do Boeing, Oral-B, and Windows have in common?
 All of these brands use blue color logos.
 Of course, their shades are slightly different, as the meaning depends on it.
 It is believed, for example, that light colors look modern and fresh, and dark colors are solid and representative.
-Although, in fact, the blue color is associated with a variety of phenomena and concepts: freedom, boundless expanses, clear sky, coolness, tranquility, and silence.
+However, blue is associated with various phenomena and concepts: freedom, boundless expanses, clear sky, coolness, tranquility, and silence.
 It creates a feeling of stability, order, security, trust, and reliability.

 Windows

 Windows logos used to be colored because they used Microsoft’s corporate colors.
-But that all changed in 2012 with the release of the Windows 8 operating system.
-Pentagram designers created an all-blue flag graphic for it, which smoothly transforms into a window.
-In this case, the drawing is based on the idea of perspective: the volume is created by stretching lines in the distance.
+However, that all changed in 2012 with the release of the Windows 8 operating system.
+Pentagram designers created an all-blue flag graphic that smoothly transforms into a window.
+In this case, the drawing is based on perspective: the volume is created by stretching lines in the distance.
 This emblem has been preserved almost unchanged in all subsequent versions of the OS, except that the shades and neighboring inscriptions have changed.
 The composition consists of four blue quadrilaterals arranged in pairs: two at the top and two at the bottom.
-They are separated by a peculiar frame of thin white stripes.
+A peculiar frame of thin white stripes separates them.

 Nestle

 The Swiss corporation Nestle has a black and white version of the logo and a blue one with the addition of white elements.
-At the bottom is written the name of the food manufacturer, for which the designers chose a font similar to Helvetica.
+At the bottom is the name of the food manufacturer, for which the designers chose a font similar to Helvetica.
 And on top is the iconic image of a nest and a bird with two chicks.
-This picture symbolizes the process of feeding and, at the same time, personifies the name of the company, as it means “small nest” in German.
+This picture symbolizes the feeding process and simultaneously personifies the company’s name, meaning “small nest” in German.
 The image itself was taken from the family crest of the founder of Nestle.
-Blue color, in this case, is used for bold letters and outlines of the emblem.
-Thanks to the dark shade, thin lines are visible on the screens of mobile devices.
+In this case, blue is used for bold letters and outlines of the emblem.
+The dark shade makes thin lines visible on mobile device screens.

 Intel

 The modern Intel logo is predominantly black, but the previous version, which existed from 2006-2020, was entirely blue.
 The American company, which produces components for electronic systems, commissioned its development to the British studio FutureBrand.
 The designers placed the brand name in the center of the so-called vortex, consisting of two semi-oval stripes.
 And one of them started exactly where the lower “l” ended, which looked like a continuation of the letter.
-But they were not a single whole: both lines forming the frame were separated from each other and from the surrounding elements by white indents.
+But they were not a single whole: both lines forming the frame were separated from each other and the surrounding elements by white indents.
 The lettering was done in a modified Intel Clear font by Dalton Maag and Red Peak Branding.
-The blue color palette, on the other hand, was not new: it was used in the first logo, which appeared in 1968.
+On the other hand, the blue palette was not new: it was used in the first logo, which appeared in 1968.

 Warner Brothers

 Warner Brothers is the leader of the American movie industry.
-This company has been working in the entertainment industry since 1923, but the blue logo appeared relatively recently – in 2019.
+This company has worked in the entertainment industry since 1923, but the blue logo appeared relatively recently – in 2019.
 It represents an iconic shield with a pointed base and a shaped top.
-Inside are the letters “W” and “B,” which take up most of the space.
+Inside are the letters “W” and “B,” which occupy most of the space.
 Pentagram’s designers adapted their shape so that the bottom is pointed and the top is flared like a shield.
-The dark blue hue is combined with pure white to create an eye-catching contrast.
+The dark blue hue combines pure white to create an eye-catching contrast.
 This color scheme is completely contrary to what has been seen before, as all previous Warner Brothers emblems were either red-gold or black and white.

 Volkswagen

-As stated on the official website of Volkswagen, the blue color in its emblem symbolizes high class, reliability, and impeccability.
+The official Volkswagen website states that the blue emblem symbolizes high class, reliability, and impeccability.
 These are the qualities that can characterize the cars of this manufacturer.
 It is combined with white color – a symbol of purity and nobility.
 This color scheme is represented in a minimalist badge consisting of a dark blue ring and two letters on a white background.
-Designers traditionally use the letters “V” and “W,” placing them in such a way that their free ends connect to the round frame.
+Designers traditionally use the letters “V” and “W,” placing them so that their free ends connect to the round frame.
 As before, the “W” is at the bottom and has a shortened center, while the “V” rises directly above it.

 AT&T

-Telecommunications conglomerate AT&T has been using bright blue logos with various structures for many years.
+Telecommunications conglomerate AT&T has used bright blue logos with various structures for many years.
 It started in 1969 when famous designer Saul Bass created a graphic for the company in the form of a bluebell.
 Subsequently, the shape of the emblem changed, but the color remained the same, except for a slight adjustment in hue.
 Now, the emblem depicts a stylized globe, unofficially named “Death Star.”
-It is formed by white and blue stripes of different thicknesses, which symbolize the telecommunications network.
+It is formed by white and blue stripes of different thicknesses, symbolizing the telecommunications network.
 Sometimes, the pattern is combined with the black inscription “AT&T” located on the right or bottom.

 Sachs

-This German company appeared in 1895 and ceased to exist in 2011, merging with ZF Friedrichshafen AG and becoming its brand under the name Fichtel & Sachs.
+This German company appeared in 1895 and ceased to exist in 2011, merging with ZF Friedrichshafen AG and becoming its brand under Fichtel & Sachs.
 The company specializes in automotive components, suspensions, and engines.
 In the past, it also dealt with spare parts for two-wheelers and ATVs.
 Therefore, the Sachs emblem is known among high-speed enthusiasts.
 The blue emblem demonstrates stability and reliability, motivation for constant development, zeal, and movement towards new horizons.
 And all because it chose the celestial hue.
 The visual identity includes a pictogram that encodes the pedal block of a moped or bicycle.
-These are two bold arches placed on the sides and a small circle between them.
+Two bold arches are placed on the sides, and a small circle is placed between them.
 The header is located on the right side.
 It is chopped, flat, austere, and stretched wide.

 Visa